International Cooperation

 The FATF monitors countries to ensure they implement the FATF Standards fully and effectively, and holds countries to account that do comply to account.

 The Eastern and Southern Africa Anti-Money Laundering Group (ESAAMLG) is a Regional Body subscribing to global standards to combat money laundering and financing of terrorism and proliferation.
-Its 21 Member Countries are Angola, Botswana, Burundi, Eritrea, Eswatini, Ethiopia, Kenya, Lesotho, Madagascar, Malawi, Mauritius, Mozambique, Namibia, Rwanda, Seychelles, South Africa, South Sudan, Tanzania, Uganda, Zambia and Zimbabwe and includes a number of regional and international observers.
+Its 21are Angola, Botswana, Burundi, Eritrea, Eswatini, Ethiopia, Kenya, Lesotho, Madagascar, Malawi, Mauritius, Mozambique, Namibia, Rwanda, Seychelles, South Africa, South Sudan, Tanzania, Uganda, Zambia and Zimbabwe and includes a number of regional and international observers.
 Uganda is founding member of the ESAAMLG.

 The main objectives of ESAAMLG are to:

 The Egmont Group of Financial Intelligence Units is an international organization that facilitates cooperation and intelligence sharing between national financial intelligence units to investigate and prevent money laundering and terrorist financing.
-It’s a united body of over 176 Financial Intelligence Units (FIUs) across the globe.
-The Egmont Group provides FIUs with a platform to securely exchange expertise and financial intelligence to combat money laundering, terrorist financing (ML/TF), and associated predicate offence.
+It’s a united body of over 176 Financial Intelligence Units (FIUs) globally.
+The Egmont Group provides FIUs a platform to securely exchange expertise and financial intelligence to combat money laundering, terrorist financing (ML/TF), and associated predicate offences.

 The Egmont Group adds value to member FIUs’ work by improving stakeholders’ understanding of ML/TF risks and draws upon operational experience to inform policy considerations, including AML/CFT implementation and AML/CFT reforms.
 The Egmont Group is the operational arm of the international AML/CFT apparatus.

-ARIN-EA is an informal network which aims at informal exchange of information on individuals, assets and companies, at the regional and international level so as to facilitate the effective tracing and recovery of proceeds of crime and deprive criminals of their illicit gains.
+ARIN-EA is an informal network which aims at the informal exchange of information on individuals, assets and companies, at the regional and international level to facilitate the effective tracing and recovery of proceeds of crime and deprive criminals of their illicit gains.

 For more information please visit the Egmont Group website https://www.eaaaca.com/about-arinea